tbergen1/servant-vendee/README.md

-Servant-Showcase
+Servant-Vendee
 =================================

-Free mobile-optimized catalog for the products on your Servant.
+Free, mobile-optimized catalog for the products on your Servant.

 ###Set-Up